rouge-ruby/rouge/README.md

 Rouge::Themes::ThankfulEyes.render(:scope => '.highlight')
 ```

-Rouge aims to be simple to extend, and to be a drop-in replacement pygments, with the same quality of output.
+Rouge aims to be simple to extend, and to be a drop-in replacement for pygments, with the same quality of output.

 Also, Rouge ships with a `rougify` command which allows you to easily highlight files in your terminal: